-How to make this easy DIY Indian corn wreath and add a touch of fall to your front door.
+How to make this easy DIY Indian corn wreath with mini corn cobs to add a touch of fall to your front door.

-I’ve had these mini corn cobs sitting in a closet for a whole year waiting to become my next autumn wreath.
+I’ve had these mini corn cobs sitting in a closet for a whole year waiting to become my next fall wreath.
 It’s one of those crafts that I thought was going to be hard to do but it was really super easy, and only took about 20 minutes to complete.
-It’s similar to my Spring tulip wreath and my winter magnolia leaf wreath but this one, of course, is all about fall.
+It’s similar to my Spring tulip wreath but this one, of course, is all about fall (make sure you check out my video).

 I’m so excited to be joining in on my first Fall tour of the season, hosted by Angie from Postcards from the Ridge.
 28 of my blogging friends have all come together to share some fab Fall ideas so make sure you check them out every day this week (links at the end of this post)